DebianLinuxTutorials

 postgres-# \conninfo

-To disconnect from the PostgreSQL database command prompt just type below command and press enter.
+To disconnect from the PostgreSQL database command prompt just type the below command and press enter.
 It will return you back to the Ubuntu command prompt:

 postgres-# \q